hijoput4/SharingWare/OTHERS/AI-CHAT.md

 Manor Lords its in an eternal beta state, incomplete.
 Timberborn don't like anthropomorphic characters.
 Farthest Frontier nothing that comes from Crate Entertainment can be good.
-Surviving Mars I already have it, once you survive the first ~4hs of gameplay the game looses all interest.
+Surviving Mars I already have it, once you survive the first ~4hs of gameplay the game loses all interest.
 Banished Old, yet another carbon copy city builder that lacks a proper UI and lacks proper keyboard shortcuts.
 Kingdoms Reborn don't like the horizontal 2D graphics and the game itself.__